mario-deluna/php-render/README.md

  * Supports Multiple Output Buffers per context.
  * CG Math Library.
  * ObJ File Parser.
- * Render to a mp4 video (requires ffmpeg)
- * No "pure php" cheating with FFI.
+ * There is an FFmpeg wrapper to easly combine multiple frames into a MP4 video.
+(This obviously requires ffmpeg...)

 ## Table of Contents